Ramyasri227/learn_git_branching/Section2.md

 # Git Learning Guide Section2

-This documentaion contain the concepts of the Section2 of the Learn Git Branching
+This documentation contains the concepts of Section2 from Learn Git Branching.

 # Introduction to HEAD